kevincnzhengyang/activetask/components/network/n2n_proto.md

 # Subjects

+## Device

+Device is the instance in the local network which can be identify with mDNS.

+Device can be one of Node, Terminal or Proxy.

 ## Node

 Node refers to an ESP32 embeded module, which has resources to perform some functions.
 In functional perspect, a Node may contains two or more Entry Points, each of these is dedicated to specific function.